nightowl9276/Secret/README.md

 # Secret CipherText Decoder

-Welcome, to thee WhitePearl 👻.
+Welcome, to you WhitePearl 👻.

 This tool decodes a secret message written on your paper.Please read everything written here carefully(* -1 alph )!.